 - Pfingstegg – The starting point for hikes going to both glaciers in Grindelwald.
 You can reach Pfingstegg with a cable car from Grindelwald.
 Additionally, there is a toboggan run and a fly line.

 - Staubbach Waterfall – The Staubbach Waterfall is a waterfall in Switzerland located just west of Lauterbrunnen in the Bernese Highlands.
-It falls 297 meters from a valley overhanging the Weisse Lütschine, before the overhanging cliffs end.
+It falls 297 meters from a valley overhanging the Weisse Lütschine, before the end of the overhanging cliff.

 - Trümmelbach Waterfalls – There are ten glacier-fed waterfalls in Switzerland’s Trümmelbach Falls.
 It is accessible by a tunnel-funicular built back in 1913.